PBhat07/Audio_TD/README.md

 ### 📈 Technical Journey & Problem-Solving
 This project's final architecture is the result of an iterative process to address common challenges in transcribing noisy, multi-speaker audio.

-Initial Attempt with SpeechBrain: The initial approach used a SpeechBrain model for waveform enhancement.
-While this enhanced the audio quality, it frequently cut out parts of the speech, interpreting it as background noise, which negatively impacted the ASR results.
+The key challenge was finding a single audio processing method that works well for both Automatic Speech Recognition (ASR) and Speaker Diarization.
+Initial attempts at using a single enhanced audio stream proved problematic.
+For example, some enhancement models, like SpeechBrain, would clean the audio but also cut out crucial speech segments, hurting transcription quality.
+While other models like Demucs provided cleaner audio for ASR, the denoising effect made different speakers sound more similar, causing the diarization model (pyannote.audio) to make errors.

-Adopting Demucs for Source Separation: To overcome this, the pipeline was changed to use Demucs, a source separation model, to isolate the speech from complex background noise.
-This provided a much cleaner and smoother audio for the ASR model, leading to improved transcription quality, especially at the beginning of the audio.
+## The Final Parallel Pipeline

-The Diarization Dilemma: A key finding was that while enhanced audio was beneficial for ASR, it negatively impacted the speaker diarization model (pyannote.audio).
-The processing made different speakers sound more similar, causing diarization errors.
+The most effective solution was to create a parallel pipeline where each model receives the audio format that best suits its purpose.

-Final Parallel Pipeline: The solution was to create a parallel pipeline:
+A copy of the original audio is sent to the speaker diarization pipeline.
+For this, we use deepfilternet for noise reduction, which proved effective at preserving the subtle pitch and voice characteristics needed for accurate speaker separation.

-A copy of the original audio is passed through Demucs for enhancement before being sent to the WhisperX ASR model.
+A second copy of the original audio is passed through Demucs, a source separation model, to isolate the speech from other sounds.
+This cleaner, smoother audio is then sent to the WhisperX ASR model for transcription.

-The original, un-reprocessed audio is passed directly to the pyannote.audio diarization pipeline.
+The results from both pipelines are then merged.
+The transcription from WhisperX is combined with the speaker labels and timestamps from the diarization pipeline using whisperx.assign_word_speakers to produce a final, highly accurate output.

-This parallel approach allows both models to perform at their best, and the results are then merged using whisperx.assign_word_speakers for a highly accurate final output.
+This parallel approach allows both models to perform at their best, leading to a robust and accurate final result, especially for complex audio

 ### ⚙️ Advanced Diarization Parameters
 The pipeline supports fine-tuning pyannote.audio parameters directly from the command line, which is useful for optimizing results on different types of audio.